Management & facts

 More information on sustainability-oriented procurement is available here.

-In an effort entitled “Green Point of Sale,” we have brought together sustainability-oriented measures focused on our shops in Europe.
+Using sustainable materials in our stores is an elementary component of our shop concept.
+In an initiative entitled “Green Point of Sale,” we have brought together sustainability-oriented measures that we are gradually rolling out at our 1 600 shops in Europe.

 To make the sustainability aspects of the products in our stores visible to our customers, we use our #GreenMagenta sustainability label and demonstrate our sustainability strategy through various communication campaigns.
-Also, we carry out sustainability training events for our shop employees, to enable them to provide more-specific sustainability-oriented advising to customers.
+Also, we carry out sustainability training events for our shop employees to enable them to provide more-specific sustainability-oriented advice to customers.
 More than 4 000 employees have participated in such training to date.

 Ecologically sustainable products KPI

 We are offering our customers more and more products and services that are sustainability oriented.
-The basis for them is Deutsche Telekom’s “green network,” which is powered 100 percent by renewable energies.
-We use the #GoodMagenta and #GreenMagenta labels to highlight relevant key aspects of our products and services.
-Also, in 2021, and in cooperation with other network operators, we introduced the Eco Rating system.
-With these labelling systems, we transparently show which cell phones make positive contributions to environmental protection.
-We further expanded our range of sustainable products and services in 2021.
-In addition to sustainable devices, such as routers, media receivers, and the Fairphone, we also offer sustainable accessories.
-And our ecologically sustainable portfolio also includes rental models and services for refurbishment and recycling of smartphones and fixed-network devices.
+The basis for them is Deutsche Telekom’s “green network”, which is 100 percent powered by renewable energies.
+We use the #GoodMagenta and #GreenMagenta labels to highlight products and services that are especially sustainable.
+Also, in 2021, and in cooperation with other network operators, we introduced the Eco Rating labelling system, which we use to highlight cell phones that are eco-friendly.
+In 2022, we further expanded our range of eco-friendly products and services.
+Now, along with more eco-friendly models of routers, media receivers and phones (the Fairphone), we also offer more eco-friendly accessories.
+In addition, we offer sustainability-oriented services, such as rental plans, and refurbishment and recycling of smartphones and fixed-network devices.

-For this purpose, we offer the devices, along with a 24-month guarantee, for sale via our “ReUse MyMobile” (only available in German) service – and thereby extend the devices' life cycle and help save resources.
-Our newly designed packaging is biodegradable – including the environmentally friendly stickers and printing.
-The inner packaging is sealed and secure, but customers can view the display through a window without a foil while they are still in the shop.
+We offer refurbished devices, along with a 24-month guarantee, for sale via our “ReUse MyMobile” (only available in German) service – and thereby extend the devices’ life cycles and help save resources.
+Our newly designed packaging, including the environmentally friendly labels and overprinting we use, is biodegradable.
+The inner packaging for our products is sealed and secure, with filmless, transparent viewing windows that make it easy for customers to inspect the products in our stores.

-The new “Insure MyMobile” cell-phone insurance including Apple Car Service can be added not only for new devices, but also for refurbished smartphones.
-This also helps to extend devices' average lifetimes, since devices are repaired free of charge if they are damaged.
-By buying a “ReUse MyMobile” smartphone, customers can save up to 200 euros in comparison to the purchase of a new phone.
+Our new “Insure MyMobile” cell phone insurance, including Apple Care service, is available both for new devices and for refurbished smartphones.
+This also helps to extend devices’ average lifetimes, since insured devices are repaired free of charge if they are damaged.
+By purchasing one of our “ReUse MyMobile” smartphones, customers can save up to 200 euros in comparison to the purchase of a new phone.
 These products receive our #GreenMagenta label.

 Offers for business customers

-We use various performance indicators to measure our progress in expanding our range of sustainable products.
-For example, we track the numbers of sustainable and refurbished devices in our mobile and fixed-line segments.
-We also specify the ratio of sales of sustainable products to total sales of all devices.
-By 2021, more than 40 percent of our fixed-line devices sold and leased groupwide were already sustainable.
+We use various key performance indicators to measure our progress in expanding our range of sustainable products.
+For example, we track the numbers of sustainable and refurbished devices in our mobile and fixed-network communications segments.
+We also specify the ratio of more sustainable products sold and leased to total devices sold and leased.
+In 2022, more than 39 percent of the fixed-network devices sold or rented throughout the Group were eco-friendly.

-In addition, we collect KPIs on the collection of devices for recycling purposes, on products with sustainable packaging, and on offsetting of CO2 emissions through shipping with DHL GoGreen and through tree-planting campaigns.
+In addition, we record KPIs on the collection of devices for recycling purposes and on products with sustainable packaging.Reporting against standards

 Online billing for mobile and fixed-line customers in Germany KPI